TroutTrout

 The Convergence of IT and OT

 One of the primary challenges in OT security is the convergence of IT and OT networks.
 While IT systems have long adopted cybersecurity measures such as firewalls and antivirus software, OT systems have traditionally been isolated and not designed with cybersecurity in mind.
-This convergence means that vulnerabilities in IT can now directly impact OT environments, increasing the necessity for comprehensive security measures like MFA.
+This convergence means that vulnerabilities in IT can now directly impact OT environments, increasing the necessity for layered security measures like MFA.

 Legacy Systems and Security Gaps